 THE GUEST WHISPERER

-“For me, the story of hosting began long before TGW — in kitchens, around tables, in the quiet rituals of everyday life.”
+“For me, the story of hosting began long before TGW: in kitchens, around tables, in the quiet rituals of everyday life.”

-Miranda Gardiner is a writer, artist, and host whose work explores the emotional dimension of space - what it means to feel truly at home.
+I am a writer, artist, and host whose work explores the emotional dimension of space - what it means to feel truly at home.

 Beginnings